Ghanaian civil society organisations call on private lenders to cancel external debt | Ghana News Agency

 By Iddi Yire

-Accra, Jan 20, GNA – A group of Ghanaian civil society organisations (CSOs) has called on international lenders to cancel Ghana’s debt to make it sustainable.
+Accra, Jan 20, GNA – A group of Ghanaian civil society organisations (CSOs) has called on international lenders to cancel Ghana’s debt to ensure post-covid economic recovery.

-The CSOs, in a statement copied to the Ghana News Agency, called for support for Ghana by the G20, and UK, in particular, to stay in default on obligations to all external creditors, who refuse to accept the scale of debt cancellation needed.
+The CSOs, in a statement copied to the Ghana News Agency, called for support for Ghana to stay in default on its payment obligations to external creditors unless they agree to the debt cancellation needed.

 Ghana is expected to miss its first payment on a foreign currency bond on 18 January, a $41 million interest payment on a $1 billion bond.

-It said Ghana was the latest country which had defaulted on debt and sought a debt restructuring since the Covid pandemic began, and food and energy prices shot up in 2022.
+It said Ghana was the latest country, which had defaulted on debt and sought a debt restructuring since the Covid pandemic began in the midst of increased food and energy prices in 2022.

 The signatories of the statement include the Integrated Social Development Centre (ISODEC), Tax Justice Coalition Ghana, Ghana Integrity Initiative, Caritas Ghana and ActionAid Ghana.